ethereum/eipw/eipw-lint/tests/eipv/preamble-title-refs/input.md

 These are the test cases for the EIP.

 ## Reference Implementation
-This is the implementation for the EIP, but `ERC721` should be allowed.
+This is the implementation for the EIP.

 ## Security Considerations
 These are the security considerations for the EIP.